Castleton Primary School and Children's Centre

 Our Ethos

-Mrs Darnell (SENDCo)
+Mrs Riley (SENDCo)

 Miss Tompkins (EYFS SENDCo)